-- (a) Areas where the public are NOT to stand are to be marked by prominent signs bearing the words, "NO GO AREA", or similar.
-Appropriately identified marshals must be in or near the no go areas and should continually ensure that the public are not standing in those prohibited areas. - (b) The actual public area under the organiser's control is to be marked at each end, and on both sides of the road.
-If the public venture outside this area, they will be considered to be beyond the control of the organisers.
+- (a) Areas where the public are NOT to stand are to be marked by prominent signs bearing the words, "NO GO AREA", OR by another means which clearly defines areas that not for the public (i.e., different coloured tape or barriers).
+Appropriately identified marshals must be in or near the no go areas and should continually ensure that members of the public are not standing in those areas. - (b) The actual public area under the Organiser's control is to be marked at each end, and on both sides of the road.
+If members of the public venture outside this area, they will be considered to be beyond the control of the organisers.
 They should be discouraged from straying outside the designated area.
-If they have moved outside the public area, they should be politely asked to return to the area under control, while explaining the reasons.

-- (c) Where any town or similar section are proposing a plan of the area showing public control and protection measures MUST be submitted to Motorsport Australia National Office six weeks prior to the event. - (d) The Public View Point layout shall not be in conflict with the diagrams on page 11 unless a specific risk assessment has been undertaken which details further measures or features of the terrain which will provide protection for the public from competing cars which have left the competition surface
+If they have moved outside the public viewing area, they should be politely asked to return to the area under control, while explaining the reasons. - (c) Where any town or similar section are proposing a plan of the area displaying public control and protection measures MUST be submitted to Motorsport Australia forming part of an Event's safety plan prior to the Event. - (d) The Public View Point layout shall not be in conflict with the diagrams in the Attachment unless a specific risk assessment has been undertaken which details further measures or features of the terrain which will provide protection for the public from competing cars which have left the competition surface.